Linaro/lava/doc/content/admin/advanced-tutorials/remote-workers.md

   require any specific worker environment settings, you will need to update the proxy settings by setting the [worker environment](https://docs.lavasoftware.org/lava/proxy.html#using-the-http-proxy) You can do this via this [XMLRPC API call](https://validation.linaro.org/api/help/#scheduler.workers.set_env).
-  In case the worker sits behind a proxy, you will also need to set `SOCKS_PROXY=--socks-proxy <address>:port` in the `.env` configuration file Furthermore, you will need to add a proxy settings to the `.env` file for docker resource downloads (http_proxy, ftp_proxy and https_proxy environment variable).

-`Note: If the master instance is behind a firewall, you will need to create a port forwarding so that ports 5555 and 5556 are open to the public.`
+`Note: If the master instance is behind a firewall, you will need to create a port forwarding so that ports 80 and maybe 443 are open to the public.`

 #### Configuration (advanced, for physical DUT purposes)